 Vacation and sick time shall not be paid out at the time of termination; however, if promoted to a faculty or staff position within OHSU, up to 160 hours of accrued vacation time and up to 96 hours of accrued sick time may be transferred to the new position (effective January 1, 2016).
 To arrange transfer of accrued leave to the new position, please send an email detailing the hours to transfer to firstname.lastname@example.org with the subject line “Postdoc sick/vacation transfer.”

-The total duration of a postdoctoral appointment should not exceed five years, unless a special exception has been made with approval of an appropriate vice president.
-For any of your postdocs with tenures at or exceeding five years, it is highly recommended that you discuss a career transition plan with these individuals.
+The total duration of a postdoctoral appointment should not exceed five years, unless a special exception has been made with approval from the Office of Postdoctoral Affairs.
+For any of your postdocs with tenures at or exceeding five years, it is highly recommended you discuss a career transition plan with these individuals.
 The Office of Postdoctoral Affairs is happy to work with you and your postdoc on such a plan.